 Field-hunting tip

-Look in altered ultramafic rocks and serpentinite country — that is the host setting where dypingite typically forms.
+Look in altered ultramafic rocks and serpentinite country, the host setting where dypingite typically forms.
 If you start seeing hydromagnesite, serpentine, brucite in float, you are in the right ground.
 Field specimens usually show a platy, foliated, or powdery crusts habit, so train your eye for that shape before scanning the outcrop.